 It does not matter whether the perpetrator is known or unknown, or if they were charged by the police, you can still make a claim for compensation.

-Am I eligible to make an assault claim?
+Am I eligible to make a CICA assault claim?

 Anyone who has been injured during a violent criminal attack in England, Scotland or Wales can apply to the Criminal Injuries Compensation Authority (CICA), provided their injury or abuse is included in the CICA’s tariff.